 5.3 Land Uses.
-GRANTOR shall restrict use of the Property to such uses as defined in this Section 5.3.
-All other uses are prohibited.
+GRANTOR shall restrict use of the Property as defined in this Section 5.3.
+All other use is prohibited.

 5.3.1 Natural Resource Protection, Preservation, Restoration and Enhancement.
-GRANTOR may protect, preserve, restore and enhance the natural resources of the Property in accordance with sound, generallyaccepted conservation practices and the provisions of Section 5.5.
+GRANTOR may protect, preserve, restore and enhance the natural resources of the Property in accordance with sound, generally accepted conservation practices and the provisions of Section 5.5.